vmware-archive/hillview/docs/userManual.md

 ![Schema view](schema-view.png)

-Once the user selects a set columns they can display a view of the data table restricted to the selected columns using the View/Selected columns menu.
+The "View" menu offers the following operations:

 ![Schema view menu](schema-view-menu.png)

+* Selected columns: this displays a [table view](#table-views) of the data restricted to the selected columns.

 ### Table views